-Did you know that certain medications can make your skin more sensitive to sunlight?
-You may be surprised at the prescriptions mentioned because they’re quite common.
+Did you know that some medications can make your skin more sensitive to sunlight?
+You may be surprised at the prescriptions mentioned in this article because they’re quite common.
 Chemicals within certain drugs undergo changes when exposed to the sun.
 Be aware of these 10 medications that cause photosensitivity.

 What Is Photosensitivity?

-Also, referred to as sun allergy, photosensitivity is the result of an immune system reaction that takes place in skin that has been exposed to the sun.
-Although, the exact mechanism is undetermined regarding these reactions, it is supposed that the immune system recognizes certain components of the skin as foreign or non-self.
+Photosensitivity, also called sun allergy, is the result of an immune system reaction that occurs in the skin following sun exposure.
+Although, the exact mechanism is undetermined regarding these reactions, it’s supposed that the immune system recognizes certain components of the skin as foreign or non-self.

 UVA And UVB Radiation

 Certain people are more prone to photosensitivity than others.
 Wavelengths that fall within the 320-400 nm range (UVA radiation) are more apt to initiate drug-induced photosensitivity reactions.
-To a lesser degree, UVB radiation, in the 290-320 nm range, can also cause reactions on the skin.
-This is the type of sunlight that is responsible for sunburn, and nonmelanoma skin cancer, such as basal cell carcinoma.
+To a lesser degree, UVB radiation, in the 290-320 nm range, can also cause skin reactions.
+Sunlight in this range is responsible for sunburn, and non-melanoma skin cancer, including basal cell carcinoma.

-UVA radiation penetrates deeply into the dermis of the skin, causing photoaging, genetic damage to cells, and immune-suppression.
-It’s important to protect yourself from both types of radiation, because if the skin can’t repair the damage caused by sunlight, cells within the skin can start to divide and multiply uncontrollably.
-This is how tumor formation develops.
+UVA radiation penetrates deeply into the dermis of the skin, causing photo-aging, cellular DNA damage, and immune-suppression.
+It’s important to protect yourself from both types of UV radiation, if the skin can’t repair the damage caused by sunlight, cells within the skin can start to divide and multiply uncontrollably.
+This is how tumors develops.

-Chemicals in medications absorb light from the sun, which changes their molecular structure, making them toxic.
-Fluoroquinolones and tetracyclines are two such drugs that produce phototoxic effects, which is more common than photoallergy.
-Surface contact with these chemicals, however, can cause photodermatitis or photoallergy, also referred to as sun poisoning.
+Chemicals in medications absorb sunlight, changing their molecular structure.
+Theses changes are what stimulate reactions.
+Fluoroquinolones and tetracyclines are two such drugs that produce photo-toxic effects.
+Surface contact with these chemicals can also cause photo-dermatitis or photo-allergy, also referred to as sun poisoning.

-In cases of phototoxicity, reactions are primarily contained within areas of the skin that have been exposed to sunlight, and usually clear once the drug is stopped.
-Phototoxicity is mainly associated with UVA radiation, but UVB radiation may also contribute.
+In cases of photo-toxicity, reactions are primarily contained within areas of the skin that have been exposed to sunlight, and usually clear once the drug is discontinued.
+Photo-toxicity is mainly associated with UVA radiation, but UVB radiation may also contribute.

-Negative reactions occur from exposure to UV radiation, which alters the structure of the chemicals in the medication.
-The immune system views these altered chemicals as antigens.
-This causes an allergic reaction within the skin that produces the symptoms, which unlike phototoxicity, can spread to areas that haven’t been exposed to sunlight.
+Negative reactions occur from exposure to UV radiation, which alters the structure of the chemicals in particular medications.
+The immune system sees these altered chemicals as antigens.
+This causes an allergic reaction within the skin that produces the symptoms, which unlike photo-toxicity, can spread to areas that haven’t been exposed to sunlight.

-Mild cases of photoallergy often resolve without treatment, with more severe cases being treated with steroid pills or creams.
-Photoallergic reactions can resemble eczema and may be chronic.
-The symptoms of phototoxicity generally resolve after the drug has been discontinued, whereas, photoallergy can persist even after the drug is no longer in the system.
+Mild cases of photo-allergy often resolve without treatment, with more severe cases being treated with steroid pills or creams.
+Photo-allergic reactions resemble eczema and may become chronic.
+The symptoms of photo-toxicity generally resolve after the medication has been discontinued, whereas, photo-allergy can persist even after the drug is no longer being used.

 - Small bumps and rashes